PanagopoulosNikolaos/University_Code/Year_1/Semester_1/C_PROGRAMMING_I/README.md

 # C Programming I

+## Course Overview
+This course provides an introduction to the C programming language, covering fundamental concepts such as variables, data types, control flow, functions, and arrays.
+It is designed for beginners with no prior programming experience.

+## Course Code
+CPE 101

+## Prerequisites
+None

 This directory contains a series of C programs that demonstrate fundamental programming concepts.
 Each file is a standalone program that can be compiled and run to see the concept in action.

 ## Files